herrers202b/RSA-ChatProgram/README.md

 > python3 RSAServer.py

-3. No on the other terminal run the following command:
+3. Now on the other terminal run the following command:

 > python3 RSAClient.py